BetriuJaume/Deep-Recommenders/README.md

     1. During the start-up of a recommender, the users have not interacted yet with the listed items, so there are no history to compare.
     2. The same situation occurs when a new item is added or when a new user sings up into the system, there are no interactions.
 Due to the high number of investigations that have been developed, there are a lot of strategies to mitigate this effect.
 A common strategy when dealing with new items is to combine a collaborative filtering recommender for warm items with a content-based filtering recommender for cold items.
 This approach is to rely on hybrid recommenders (HR).
-Hybrid models can combine CBF and CF or switch between them depending on the needings.
+Hybrid models can combine CBF and CF or switch between them depending on the needs.
 Another option is ask to the user for explicit data and another strategy ethically questionable is integrating information from other user activities, such as browsing histories or social media platforms.
 When new user or item is added, as we have seen, GCN can solve this task.

-- <b>Filter bubbles: </b><a name="fil_bub"></a>
+- <b>Filter bubbles: </b><a name="filbub"></a>
 It pertains to a scenario where users of a recommender system find themselves confined within an information bubble.
 This occurs when they predominantly receive recommendations that closely match their preferences, which consequently restricts their exposure to a diverse range of perspectives and content.
 Two major approaches are commonly used:
     1. Incorporation of contextual information: In addition to a user's preferences, recommender systems can use additional contextual information, such as geographic location, time, current trends, or overall popularity, to broaden the diversity of recommendations.
 This allows you to consider the context in which the recommendation is made and offer more varied options.